Over a hundred protest controversial legislation outside Marshall Public Library

 Mary Shea, a candidate for House seat 29A, said that there were Republicans who didn’t want the bill to pass, but voted in favor to prevent division in their party.
 She also criticized the bill for including language that states that “any homesexual content whatsoever is harmful to minors.”

 “When somebody challenges content for being homosexual conduct, (it will) go to court.
-And guess who gets paid for that?
+And guess who gets to pay for that?
 We do.
 Taxpayers,” Shea said.

 Nate Roberts, D-Pocatello, said that voters have the choice to vote the candidates who voted in favor of this legislation out of office.